mejiaga/course/01-ClassContent/06-Python-APIs/2/Activities/10-Stu_MapWrap/README.md

 ## Instructions

+* If it's not running already, start your virtual environment.
+  - On Windows, for example: `activate PythonData`
+  - And on Apple:  `source activate PythonData`

 * Install the openweathermapy API wrapper.
+  - From the command line, run: `pip install openweathermapy`

+* Following the comments in your Jupyter Notebook:
-* Create a settings object with your API key and preferred units of measurement.
+  - Create a settings object with your API key and preferred units of measurement.

-* Get data for each city that is listed within `cities.csv`.
+  - Get data for each city that is listed within `cities.csv` in the `Resources` folder.

-* Create a list to get the temperature, latitude, and longitude in each city
+  - Create a list to get the temperature, latitude, and longitude in each city

-* Create a Pandas DataFrame with the results.
+  - Create a Pandas DataFrame with the results.

-* Print your summaries to verify that everything went smoothly.
+  - Print your summaries to verify that everything went smoothly.

-Hint: Don't forget to utilize the openweathermapy documentation where needed: <http://openweathermapy.readthedocs.io/en/latest/>
+Hint: Don't forget to utilize the [openweathermapy documentation](http://openweathermapy.readthedocs.io/en/latest/).

 ## Bonus: